ashlin4010/PDP-11-regulator-fuse/README.md

 ### Power Connectors

 The power connectors can be downloaded as [STL files](https://so-much-stuff.com/pdp8/cad/3d.php) and printed.
-JLCPCB's resin printing service does a really good job at printing them and cost about $1.50 eash.
+JLCPCB's resin printing service does a really good job at printing them and cost about $1.50 each.

 Or you can buy them from here, minimum order quantity is 12:
  * https://www.connectorpeople.com/Connector/TYCO-AMP-TE_CONNECTIVITY/1/1-480460-0